 Easy to handle.
 Adjusts easily from trimmer to edger.
 Pivoting head adjusts for edging and trimming.
-Edging wheel helps keep tool in place for borders and curb cleanup.
+The edging wheel helps keep tool in place for borders and curb cleanup.
 Electric start with 2 ampere hour battery, which is compatible with other Greenworks power tools.
 12-inch cut path.
 Auto feed advances line as needed.
 Battery and charger included.
 Adjustable pole height.

 Auto feed does not advance line as expected.